 Jun-Xu Li, MD, PhD, has been awarded a five-year, $2 million National Institutes of Health grant to investigate a novel therapy that may prove more powerful than currently available smoking cessation treatments.

-The largest class in the history of the Jacobs School of Medicine and Biomedical Sciences celebrated entry into medical school with a traditional White Coat Ceremony Aug.
-11 at the UB Center for the Arts.
+The Jacobs School of Medicine and Biomedical Science’s Class of 2023 — 180 students strong — celebrated entry into medical school with a traditional White Coat Ceremony Aug.
+9 at the UB Center for the Arts.